 Though encryption is merely an element of HIPAA email compliance, however, it is essential.
 During the interception of a message, the encryption makes the content unreadable and, thus, more secure by preventing any impermissible disclosure of ePHI.

-HIPAA-covered entities can ensure better security by obtaining the up to date encryption guidance from the National Institute of Standards and Technology, which recommends the use of Advanced Encryption Standard 128, 192, or 256-bit encryption at the time of writing.
+HIPAA-covered entities can ensure better security by obtaining up-to-date encryption guidance from the National Institute of Standards and Technology.
+It recommends using Advanced Encryption Standard 128, 192, or 256-bit encryption at the time of writing.
 However, these standards tend to change from time to time, so one needs to check NIST’s latest guidance before implementing email encryption.

-How to secure emails?
+How to secure emails for HIPAA-compliance

 An entity or business associate can secure the emails by complying with HIPAA standards.
 One can also use the following ways to keep the emails secure: